 The quotes below use data from a typical 70-year-old male beneficiary living in Montana.
 These numbers show the more expensive premiums for each type of letter plan; however, these numbers will vary with different plan enrollees.

-The quotes below display the top Medicare Supplement plan carriers in Montana based on a 65-year-old female enrollee.
+The quotes below display Montana’s top Medicare Supplement plan carriers based on a 65-year-old female enrollee.
 Plans F, G, and N are Montana’s most popular Medigap plans.

 Lumico has a monthly premium of $134 for Plan F, $112 for Plan G, and $88 for Plan N. The next carrier, Cigna, offers Medigap Plan F for $141 per month, Plan G for $129, and Plan N for $87.
 Lastly, Mountain Health has monthly premiums of $145 for Plan F, $113 for Plan G, and $92 for Plan N.